IN THE BEGINNING…

 Direct connection with Eternity through aesthetic arrest made me a very lonely person.
 Even thirty years later, in most places I go, I am silent about my “Cro-magnon satori”.
 America is materially well-to-do but impoverished in the understanding of soul.By soul, here, I mean soul as understood in the Western tradition.
 It is, essentially, the imaginative capacities of our being.
 (Sardello, 1995) This is the tradition that holds that the whole of our awareness is a union of consciousness and unconsciousness.
 In your experience of waking awareness, the unconscious informs and surrounds the mind you are now using to read these words.
 When you sleep, your waking consciousness merges with the unconscious, informs, nourishes, becomes it.

-The journey of my life has allowed me to live through and to sort out life-sustaining wisdom from ideas that Jung would say, cripple and injure the full phenomenon of psychic life.
+The journey of my life has allowed me to live through and to set aside ideas that Jung would say, cripple and injure the full phenomenon of psychic life.
 Fortunately, the gift of my birth was to be born right into the heart of American Irish Roman Catholic culture from family trees that stretch back through the Great Hunger in Ireland, to German Protestantism on my mother’s side and back through 240 years of American history through the Civil War, back over the ‘wilderness road’ on into Anglican England when Roman Catholic and Irish were unfavored adjectives.

 The Western soul tradition is thick tree with a branch that currently moves through Richard Tarnas and archetypal cosmology to his mentor, James Hillman, who, perhaps more than any scholar since Jung, kept this soul oak alive.

 In his Re-Visioning Psychology, Hillman traced his archetypal psychology through C. G. Jung, Freud, Dilthey, Coleridge, Shelling, Vico, Ficino, Plotinus, Plato, finally to Heraclitis, whom Hillman quoted: